 Balloon Air Pressure Magic

-Warning all grownups: get your sense of humor ready for this science experiment, which demonstrates fundamental physics of air pressure.
-You can do this in a lab, of course, or with technical worksheets, but we love this goofy “magic” trick with a kid and a grownup…and an audience, too, if you dare.
+Warning all grown-ups: get your sense of humor ready for this science experiment, which demonstrates fundamental physics of air pressure.
+You can do this in a lab, of course, or with technical worksheets, but we love this goofy “magic” trick requiring a curious kid, a helpful grown-up…and an audience, too, if you dare.

 What You Need: